Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   #set page(fill: yellow)

-  == What I promised to talk about: Still to do
+  == What I promised to talk about: Still to work on / integrate properly

   - I'll then show how you can use FastAPI and HTMX to quickly make a web app with a basic form.